RuimaoTech/GBM/README.md

 # GBM
-Gated Bridging Mechanism (GBM) for Multi-task Learning.
+Gated Bridging Mechanism (GBM) is a neural network based method for soft-parameter sharing in Multi-task Learning.

 Coming soon.